The Rich Get Richer And The Poor Get Poorer: War On Wealth

 Unmasking the Fallacy: Debunking the Myth of Market Instability in the Pre-Fed Era

 Indeed, the reason that the banking system failed in the panic of 1907 (which was the rationale for the creation of the FRB) had nothing to do with the vagaries of the market.
-It’s true that a market is inherently unstable in the sense that it is always changing.
-But it is a false claim to suggest that the volatility of the pre-Fed banking system in the United States was the result of the inherent weakness of a free market banking system (see Rothbard’s many works on this).
+A market is indeed inherently unstable in the sense that it is constantly changing.
+However, it is a false claim to suggest that the volatility of the pre-Fed banking system in the United States was the result of the inherent weakness of a free market banking system (see Rothbard’s many works on this).

 Indeed, while the annual production of gold is not fixed, the concept of sound money is not in the least intended to mean the “unattainable idea of stable money.”
-It just means to exclude the government from influencing money and empowering the banking cartels in the process.
-It suggests that a free market, the unregulated banking system would produce money (and a financial environment) much more stable than it has become since the Fed.
+It just means excluding the government from influencing money and empowering the banking cartels in the process.
+It suggests that a free market and an unregulated banking system would produce money (and a financial environment) much more stable than it has become since the Fed.

 The Unwinnable War: Central Bankers and the Struggle Against Market Preferences

-However, Unlike wars between nations, the wars Statists wage on markets are unwinnable.
+However, unlike wars between nations, the battles that Statists wage on markets are unwinnable.

-It is only possible to appear to win the war on any market for as long as it doesn’t bite back.
-Even the outlawing of markets (or exchange) within entire societies have historically resulted in the same, which is why communist economies ultimately collapse.
+Winning the war on any market is possible as long as it doesn’t bite back.
+Even the outlawing of markets (or exchange) within entire societies has historically resulted in the same, which is why communist economies ultimately collapse.
 We don’t have to engage in war to defeat communism.
-We just have to sit back and wait – if that’s at all possible.
+We have to sit back and wait – if that’s at all possible.

 However, to the extent the unhampered market does not choose gold as its money today, it would appear that central bankers have won their war on gold since their banknotes enjoy a wider circulation than gold does (as money), and owing to the size of government.